troglobit/troglobit.github.io/_posts/2017-02-12-https-proxy-for-merecat-httpd.markdown

         End
     End

+We make sure to remove any existing `X-Forwarded-For` header to prevent any malicious client from injecting them beforehand.
 Then enable pound by editing `/etc/default/pound`

     startup=1